e253/openclc/README.md

 3. Automatic device discovery
 4. CUDA kernel invocation syntax

-These features make for far easier use of data parallel that exists in most devices.
+These features make for far easier use of data parallel hardware shipped with most devices.

 # Roadmap